 As I was driving through the Sangsua Tea Estate, I stopped suddenly seeing a group of women coming with their baskets hung, walking towards the collection center.
 Every evening, just before sunset, they visit the center to give the tea leaves which go to the factory the very next day.

 While the women work in the tea plantations, the male members of the family work either in the tea factory or as a supervisor in the tea estates and even some opt to work outside the garden as well.
 The tea pickers have been doing this job for generations.
 Some of them are also the sole bread earners of their families.
 They have a very strong community and believe in unity.

 While I tried to capture some of them into my lens, I got the strangest looks from them.
 The giggling sound of a few made me smile back at them.
 Seeing them from close proximity, I realized that life is not easy for them, but we need to learn as to how one should embrace life with a smile.
 As the sun left its last rays, I decided to head back to the resort with a bag full of mixed emotions.

 More than anything else, I was looking forward to having a tour of the golf course, set up in the unique location, amidst the tea plantation.
 Spread across the 150-acre land, this 18 Hole Championship Golf Course is one of the unique courses in the world.

-While taking a tour in the rolling land of tea plantation in a golf cart, I was amazed to see the golf course in a natural setting surrounded by the tea bushes.
-The course is complimented by the two-sided driving range and can accommodate 72 golfers at a time.
+While taking a tour in the rolling land of tea plantations in a golf cart, I was amazed to see the golf course in a natural setting surrounded by tea bushes.
+The course is complemented by a two-sided driving range and can accommodate 72 golfers at a time.

 While touring the course, I got to know that they organize Golf tournaments here annually and it also has a golf Academy.
 Apparently, this golf course is one of the most popular among golfers, not only in Assam but in other parts of India as well.